stellirin/unifi-network-application/README.md

 ## How to use this image

 This container image must be used in conjunction with an existing MongoDB installation.
-Despite the DEB provided by Ubiquiti being limited to MongoDB 3.6, the UniFi Network Controller works fine on the latest MongoDB 5.0 releases.
+Despite the DEB provided by Ubiquiti being limited to MongoDB 3.6, the UniFi Network Application works fine with newer versions of MongoDB (currently up to v5.0).

 The simplest method is to use a MongoDB container image.
-See the [examples folder](https://github.com/stellirin/unifi-controller/tree/main/examples) for tested methods of running this image.
+See the [examples folder](https://github.com/stellirin/unifi-network-application/tree/main/examples) for tested methods of running this image.

 ### Environment Variables